eclipse-sumo/sumo/docs/web/docs/FAQ.md

   Files\\foo.xml* even when adding quotation marks.
 Since 1.0.0 the ',' (comma) is used so these paths should work.
   Additionally, SUMO may fail to load files if the name contains characters outside the basic [ASCII set](https://en.wikipedia.org/wiki/Ascii).

+### Windows 10 is blocking the execution of sumo-gui and netedit.
+How come?
+  Executable files downloaded from the internet may trigger the windows 10 security warning.
+You can work around this by clicking on the 'More Info' Text and then selecting 'Run Anyway' in the subsequent dialog.

 ## NETCONVERT